You must be signed in to read the rest of this article.

 Drugs used to treat schizophrenia are categorized into first-generation (typical) and second-generation (atypical) antipsychotics.
 Both work by blocking the dopamine D2 receptor to some extent, but the newer atypical antipsychotics have a strong affinity for the serotonin 5-HT2A receptor and only a weak affinity for D2.1 The more common antipsychotic drugs include chlorpromazine (eg, Thorazine®) and haloperidol (eg, Haldol®), which have a high affinity for post-synaptic dopamine D2 receptors, blocking its effects.6 The second-generation anti-psychotics commonly include aripiprazole (eg, Abilify®), clozapine (eg, Clozaril®), olanzapine (eg, Zyprexa®), and risperidone (eg, Risperdal®); these drugs have a weak affinity for D2 and a strong affinity for 5-HT2Areceptors.
 As a result, there are fewer motor deficits experienced with second-generation antipsychotics and they are more efficient at treating negative symptoms compared to the typical antipsychotics.2 All antipsychotics are highly lipid-soluble and protein-bound, and have large volumes of distribution and a long clinical duration.6 They are metabolized in the liver by P450 enzymes; of special relevance are CYP2D6 and CYP3A4.6

 For 70% of patients, there is equal efficacy between typical and atypical antipsychotic drugs.6 However, atypical ones may be preferred because they yield fewer extrapyramidal motor symptoms, have less risk of tardive dyskinesia, are more effective at treating negative symptoms, and offer less risk of hyperprolactinemia.
-A summary of antipsychotic drugs is provided in .1,6
+A summary of antipsychotic drugs is provided in Table 2.1,6

 Effects on Oral Health